Psychologically safe problem solving and conflict management

 3. I effectively resolve workplace conflict in a way that preserves the respect and dignity of all participants.

-• Conflict response for leaders The following conflict resolution process provides a guideline and techniques that can be helpful in managing a conflict between co-workers.
+• Conflict response for leaders.
+A guideline that can help in managing a conflict between co-workers.
 This can be especially effective when stress or mental health is a factor.
 This respectful approach focuses on solutions rather than disagreement.

 4. I hold members of my team accountable for inappropriate workplace conduct.

-• Evidence-based actions for psychological protection These actions and responses can be implemented with a minimal investment of resources or cost to the organization.
+• Evidence-based actions for psychological protection.
+Actions and responses that need only a small investment of resources or cost.

-• Violence prevention Tips for refining or creating effective and enforceable policies to prevent violence in the workplace.
+• Violence prevention.
+Tips for enforceable policies to prevent violence at work.
 These strategies can help you develop and communicate policies for leaders and employees.

-• Harassment and bullying prevention Learn how to develop policy, processes and training to address and eliminate harassment in the workplace.
+• Harassment and bullying prevention.
+Develop policy, processes and training to address and end harassment at work.
 This resource provides practical considerations and strategies for addressing bullying.

-• Implicit bias Learn to identify and understand implicit bias, microaggressions and intersectionality.
-Whether the bias results in poor morale or discrimination, identifying it is the first step to eliminating it.
+• Implicit bias.
+Learn to identify and understand implicit bias, microaggressions and intersectionality.
+Bias can lead to poor morale or discrimination.
+Identifying it can be the first step to eliminating it.

 5. I actively solicit input from my team on potential solutions to work-related challenges and issues.